kentarofujiy/city-state/README.md

 # city-state ruby gem with locales for i18n

+# I forked this because jonlov's csv files where misssing some Brazilian cities.
+(Fortaleza, for example )
 This repository is a fork of the awesome city-state ruby gem that includes MaxMind translated location names to be used in many languages.
 It works with i18n.

 Available languages: